In this updated Wire review for 2022, we took a close look at the service to see if it’s worth your time.

 The privacy situation with Wire is a little less clear.

 The service collects some information in logs, which they says they keep for 72 hours (maximum).
 What exactly they collect isn’t clear to me.
 According to a February 2018 report by the CrySP team at the University of Waterloo, Wire, “…does not attempt to hide metadata, other than the central server promising not to log very much information.”
-In addition, the process of authenticating the clients with the servers involves sending your unencrypted password to Wire, where it is hashed and compared to the stored, hashed version of the original password.
-This means that your cleartext password is exposed every time you log onto the service.
+Additionally, according to the report, the process of authenticating the clients with the servers involves sending your unencrypted password to Wire, where it is hashed and compared to the stored, hashed version of the original password.

 A May 2017 article on Vice.com reported that Wire keeps an unencrypted list of everyone you have ever contacted using the service, along their email address or telephone number, for as long as your account exists.